Police Department Action Items

 On June 25th, the recently created Policing and Community Engagement Committee met to allow members of our community share issues, concerns, and recommendations about policing and safety in Union City.
 UCPD will share an update soon.

-**To see virtual Policing and Community Engagement Committee meetings, please click HERE
+**To see virtual Policing and Community Engagement Committee meetings, please check the videos at the bottom of the page.

 The Policing and Community Engagement Committee will be presenting a report to the Union City City Council after the completion of their subcommittee meetings.
 The presentation will provide a summary of the "Commit to Action" pledge that was signed by Mayor Carol Dutra-Vernaci.
 The report will review the following steps: